HARPA vs StackState

 ✦ HARPA highlights

-• Task Automation — Automate repetitive tasks directly in the browser.
+• Task Automation — Automate repetitive browser tasks with AI prompts

-• Data Extraction — Extract data from web pages easily.
+• Data Extraction — Extract structured data directly from web pages

 ✦ StackState highlights